 Others – the side to which I recently switch – say that you should have something to sell before you start marketing yourself and building an email list.

-An educational e-product (e-book, video course, PDF-templates, audiobook, etc) will give any kind of creative freelancer huge advantage on her
+An educational e-product (e-book, video course, PDF-templates, audiobook, etc) will give any kind of coach a huge advantage on her

 It will make it so much easier to create content!

 Great content (like blog posts, Youtube videos, podcast episodes, etc) all have one thing in common: they solve a problem for your potential clients.

 You don’t want everyone to read your blog.
 You want the right people to find your blog post.

 But who is the right person then?